Boat Tours, Paddle-craft Rentals and Select Conveniences Temporarily Unavailable

 Elliott Key Harbor and Campground Closed Until Further Notice

 As the largest marine park in the National Park System, more than 95% of the park is covered by water.
 Visitors without a boat of their own can explore the Dante Fascell Visitor Center, watch a film or attend a ranger program, walk the Jetty Trail (approximately 1/4 mile long), or have a picnic.
-To get beyond Convoy Point will require going out on a guided boat tour or renting a canoe or kayak.
+To get beyond Convoy Point requires a boat.
 There are no bridges or ferries to the islands, and only one mile of road in the entire park.
-There are no facilities for RV camping, and tent camping will require a boat to get to the park's islands.
+There are no facilities for RV camping, and tent camping requires a boat to get to the park's islands.

 Did You Know?